Yellowpages.com: Acquisitions

 On May 8, 2012, Cerberus Capital Management acquired a majority share of YELLOWPAGES.com LLC, as well as the print Yellow Pages business from AT&T. The business is now operating under YP LLC.
 YP has expanded its offers to include digital marketing.

-In 2013, YP rebranded and position itself in the field of digital marketing, and in 2015, its marketing operations has been rebranded to YP Marketing Solutions.
+In July 2017, YP Holdings was acquired by Dex Media, which rebranded as Thryv Inc. in 2019.

+Recognition

 On July 31, 2012, YP was included in PaidContent50's list of "the world's most successful digital media companies" based on 2011 digital ad revenue.

-In July 2014, YP app was ranked #37 out of the top 100 applications downloaded for Apple's smartphone.

-In July 2017, YP Holdings was acquired by Dex Media which became DexYP.

-In September 2018, 13M users visited Yellowpages.com.
-This is a revision from its current claim of 60M monthly users to Yellowpages.com.